DataFire/OneDB/web/docs/markdown/End_to_End.md

 When we're done, we'll have a fully working, cloud-enabled app.
 And since it's only a frontend, we can deploy it for free, without worrying about servers or databases.

+> Want to jump to the end?
+The source code is [on GitHub](https://github.com/DataFire/OneDB/tree/master/apps/minimal), or you can scroll to the bottom of this page.

 ## Step 1: Create a Namespace
 A namespace represents a set of related data schemas.
 For example, OneDB has a `chat` namespace, with `message` and `conversation` schemas.
 Or we might have a `sales_and_marketing` namespace, with schemas for `customer`, `product`, `meeting`, `email_campaign`, etc.

 ### Data schemas
-In this example, we'll create the `status` namespace, which will only have a single `statusUpdate` schema.
+In this example, we'll create the `status` namespace, which will only have a single schema, `statusUpdate`.
 OneDB uses a subset of [JSON Schema](https://json-schema.org/) to describe each data type.
 Here's the JSON Schema for `statusUpdate`: